 Steve and Pam have 3 sons, Joseph, Matthew, and John.
 All three sons attended Loyola Catholic School in Mankato (2nd generation) and St. John’s University in Collegeville, Minnesota (3rd generation).

 At a Glance: 1997

-- February 5, 1997, OJ Simpson found liable in the deaths of Ron Goldman and Nicole Simpson in a civil court action. $25 million in punitive damages awarded.
+February 5, 1997: OJ Simpson is found liable for the deaths of Ron Goldman and Nicole Simpson in a civil court action. $25 million in punitive damages is awarded.